chrisbarrett/elisp-namespaces/readme.md

 ```

 By design, clients cannot modify exported vars with `@set`, even if they are defined with `defmutable`.
-Package writers should use `defcustom` when they want to define a var that can be customized by clients.
+Package writers should probably use `defcustom` when they want to define a var that can be customized by clients.

 The `defn`, `def` and `defmutable` macros obfuscate their true symbols to prevent callers from casually
 accessing private members of a namespace.
 You can obtain a symbol's underlying name using the `@sym` macro.